citp/privacy-policy-historical/c/ca/cam/camdenliving.com.md

-> *The following text is extracted and transformed from the camdenliving.com privacy policy that was archived on 2017-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170905122929id_/https%3A//www.camdenliving.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the camdenliving.com privacy policy that was archived on 2018-02-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180202030825id_/https%3A//www.camdenliving.com/privacy-policy) for the most accurate reproduction.*

-# | CamdenLiving.com
+# Privacy Policy | CamdenLiving.com

 ## Purpose of this Notice.